-1) Press the key once to activate the menu items tab.
-Press the multiple times to tab right and the set was a multiple times to tab left until the set was a multiple

-2) Use the and arrow keys to scroll through the sub menu items until DELETE is highlighted.
+- 1) Press the key once to activate the menu items tab.
+Press the key multiple times to tab right and the key multiple times to tab left until the SETUP menu is highlighted and displaying the submenu items. - 2) Use the and arrow keys to scroll through the sub menu items until DELETE is highlighted.